Who is this programme for?

 Candidates who achieve a second class honours grade 2 award in this Graduate Diploma are eligible for the award MSc in Financial Services (level 9) on successful completion of an additional three modules, Risk-Based Financial Management, Behavioural Decision-Making and Winning Business Negotiation Strategies.
 The MSc in Financial Services is accredited and awarded by UCD (at postgraduate level 9).

-Lectures will be offered on a part-time basis in the following locations (subject to demand):
+This part-time programme is delivered via weekly lectures.
+Lectures will be offered in the following locations (subject to demand):

-Postgraduate courses are delivered on a part-time basis and students can register for a maximum of two modules per semester.
-Each 10 ECTS module comprises of up to 30 delivery hours per semester.
+Students can register for a maximum of two modules per semester.
+Each 10 ECTS module comprises of up to 30 lecture hours per semester.